PostgreSQL

 Objects created with the

-schema are not readily available without using the GRANT commandDROP <type> <name> CASCADE
+publicschema are not readily available without using the GRANT commandDROP <type> <name> CASCADEwill drop all the objects that are dependent on the<name>object

 ALTER Objects